vincentverstraeten/thehealthyendpoint/content/english/about.md

 Switched fulltime to IT and specialised myself in device management.

-Now i'm on a path of constant learning and love what i do now.
+Now i'm on a path of constant learning and found a new passion.

-I live as healthy as possible on a wholefood plant-based "hence the name of this blog" and doing great with it!
+I try to live really healthy on a wholefood plant-based "hence the name of this blog" and doing great with it.

 I hope you enjoy reading some of my contributions.